smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-apis.md

 #### FileManager

 The `FileManager` handles one of the most error prone SDL tasks, managing files uploads, status, and deletion.
-It is based on a few previously accepted and implemented proposal for the iOS library.
+It is based on a few previously accepted and [implemented proposals](https://github.com/smartdevicelink/sdl_ios/blob/master/SmartDeviceLink/SDLFileManager.m) for the iOS library.
 This manager will contain a list of remote files that are retrieved on startup, and contains functions for the creating and deleting of files and artwork.
 It will also make use of our new `CompletionListener` for many of its functions.

 ```java
 public class FileManager extends BaseSubManager {